Bringing Science to Life

-Dedicated to inspiring the next generation of thinkers through story-telling and interactive sessions on Astrophysics and Cosmology to foster scientific temperament within the society.
+Dedicated to inspiring the next generation of thinkers through story-telling and interactive sessions on Astrophysics and Philosophy to foster rational temperament within the society.

 City of Stars